meek0/clin-portal-forms/README.md

 # Documentation

-All endpoints and model descriptions are available here (work only with `local` profile):
+All endpoints and model descriptions are available here (only with `-Dspring.profiles.active=local`):

 OpenAPI
 - JSON: http://localhost:7979/openapi